Zimbwa03/NerdX/replit.md

 - LaTeX conversion applied to all question text, answers, solutions, and explanations
 - Session management ensures all messages (images + text) are delivered before clearing state
 - Comprehension passages handle both short (<4000 chars) and long passages correctly
+- Project Assistant uses modular service architecture with clear separation of concerns
+- Web research is FREE during beta (0 credits) as it provides guidance only, not actual API search results